josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-unguided-Big-data-and-visualization.md

 _Tasks to complete_:

-- Initiate an RDP connection to the Lab VM (DSVM) you created in the Before the Lab section.
+- Initiate an RDP connection to the Lab VM (DSVM) you created in the Before the Lab section

 - Download and extract the ZIP containing sample data to a folder named C:\\Data on your Lab VM.
 The data can be downloaded from <http://bit.ly/2zi4Sqa>.

 _Exit criteria_:

-- You have a folder containing sample data files, partitioned by year and month on the C:\\ drive of your Lab VM.
+- You have a folder containing sample data files, partitioned by year and month on the C:\\ drive of your Lab VM

 ### Task 2: Install and configure Azure Data Factory Integration Runtime on the lab VM